Published on: 18 April 2014 | Last updated: 25 December 2019

 The end wall has a splendid banqueting scene.
 The feasters recline upon a checked or tartan couch-cover, on the banqueting couch, and in the open air, for they have little trees behind them.
-The six feasters are bold and full of life like the dancers, but they are strong, they keep their life so beautifully and richly inside themselves, they are not loose, they don't lose themselves even in their wild moments.
+The six feasters are bold and full of lifelike the dancers, but they are strong, they keep their life so beautifully and richly inside themselves, they are not loose, they don’t lose themselves even in their wild moments.
 They lie in pairs, man and woman, reclining equally on the couch, curiously friendly.
 The two end women are called hetaerae, courtesans; chiefly because they have yellow hair, which seems to have been a favourite feature in a woman of pleasure.
 The men are dark and ruddy, and naked to the waist.
-The women, sketched in on the creamy rock, are fair, and wear thin gowns, with rich mantles round their hips.
+The women, sketched in on the creamy rock, are fair, and wear thin gowns, with rich mantles around their hips.
 They have a certain free bold look, and perhaps really are courtesans.

 The man at the end is holding up, between thumb and forefinger, an egg, showing it to the yellow-haired woman who reclines next to him, she who is putting out her left hand as if to touch his breast.
 He, in his right hand, holds a large wine-dish, for the revel.

-The next couple, man and fair-haired woman, are looking round and making the salute with the right hand curved over, in the usual Etruscan gesture.
+The next couple, man and fair-haired woman, are looking around and making the salute with the right hand curved over, in the usual Etruscan gesture.
 It seems as if they too are saluting the mysterious egg held up by the man at the end; who is, no doubt, the man who has died, and whose feast is being celebrated.
-But in front of the second couple a naked slave with a chaplet on his head is brandishing an empty wine-jug, as if to say he is fetching more wine.
+But in front of the second couple, a naked slave with a chaplet on his head is brandishing an empty wine-jug, as if to say he is fetching more wine.
 Another slave farther down is holding out a curious thing like a little axe, or fan.
 The last two feasters are rather damaged.
 One of them is holding up a garland to the other, but not putting it over his head as they still put a garland over your head, in India, to honour you.

 Above the banqueters, in the gable angle, the two great spotted male leopards hang out their tongues and face each other heraldically, lifting a paw, on either side of a little tree.
 They are the leopards or panthers of the underworld Bacchus, guarding the exits and the entrances of the passion of life. ”

-The museum in Tarquinia also has some undoubted masterpieces including the the great Cavalli di Alatri, a statue of winged horses.
-Other highlights include the sarcofago del Magistrato (the Sarcophagus of the Magistrate) and, my own favourite, the Sarcofago del Obeso which would probably translate as the Sarcophagus of the Fat Man - the Etruscans didn't seem to go in for fake idealised portraits of the dead.
+The museum in Tarquinia also has some undoubted masterpieces including the great Cavalli di Alatri, a statue of winged horses.
+Other highlights include the Sarcofago del Magistrato (the Sarcophagus of the Magistrate) and, my own favourite, the Sarcofago del Obeso which would probably translate as the Sarcophagus of the Fat Man — the Etruscans didn’t seem to go in for fake idealised portraits of the dead.